ministryofjustice/security-guidance/guides/standards-assurance-tables.md

 ## SAT Template

-The SAT itself is written to be self-explanitory to a cyber security professional that is already aware of the MCSS/CSP and has a familiarity with information risk management concepts.
+The SAT itself is written to be self-explanatory to a cyber security professional who is already aware of the MCSS/CSP and has a familiarity with information risk management concepts.

 - Black labelled sheets describe the SAT and how it should be used
-- Blue labelled sheets are the sheets to be completed
+- Blue labelled sheets are the ones to complete
-- Yellow labelled sheets are automatically calculated reporting based on the blue labelled sheet data
+- Yellow labelled sheets are automatically calculated, providing reports based on the blue labelled sheet data
 - Green labelled sheets offer help/guidance on SAT components

 ## Key SAT concepts

-The SATs have concepts of "Objectives", "Evidence", "Confidence", an overall "Delta" (which is the most pertinent output) and "Further Evidence Required", with supporting commentary.
+The SATs have measures including "Objectives", "Evidence", "Confidence", an overall "Delta" (which is the most pertinent SAT output) and "Further Evidence Required", with supporting commentary.

-The primary SAT purpose is to assess the system against the MCSS/CSP, determining how compliant (or non-compliant) the system is, based on a collation and review of evidence.
-Evidence is analysed to determine confidence that the evidence demonstrates the system meets (or does not meet) the standard, and the 'gap' (delta) between system posture according to said evidence and the standards.
+The primary SAT purpose is to help assess a system against the MCSS/CSP.
+It is used to determine confidence whether or not the evidence demonstrates the system is compliant (or not).

+Evidence is analysed to determine confidence that the evidence demonstrates the system meets (or does not meet) the standards.
+It also indicates the 'gap' (delta) between the system's posture according to said evidence and the standards.

 ### Objectives

-The MCSS/CSPs have been distilled into 39 Objectives which the assessor (typically a cyber security professional) completing the SAT is measuring against.
+The MCSS/CSPs have been distilled into 39 objectives.
+The Assessor (normally a cyber security professional) completes the SAT by evaluating the target system against the objectives.

 The [categories used within the MCSS](https://ministryofjustice.github.io/security-guidance/principles/identify-protect-detect-respond-recover/#identify-protect-detect-respond-recover) have been discussed seperately.

-Objectives are templated, so can be added to but not modified in-place.
+Objectives are templated.
+This means they can be added to but existing objectives must not be deleted or edit in-place.

 ### Evidence

-To avoid assessments that are ultimately anecdotal, the SAT considers written evidence.
+To avoid assessments that are ultimately anecdotal, the assessor will only rely upon written evidence.

-Evidence can come in the form of transcribed conversations, diagrams, documentation or an otherwise written conveyable information about a system.
+Evidence can come in the form of transcribed conversations, diagrams, documentation or other auditable information about a system.

-Evidence may not be related to the system itself but form a part, for example, where there is a wider document that is not system orientated that describes who relevant role holders currently are.
+Evidence might not be directly related to the system itself but form a part, for example, where there is a wider document that is not system orientated but which describes who is relevant role holders currently are.

-Evidence is 'Held', 'Partial', 'Not Held' or 'N/A' (where the Objective is not applicable to the system being assessed).
+Evidence is described as being 'Held', 'Partial', 'Not Held' or 'N/A' (where the Objective is not applicable to the system being assessed).

 ### Confidence

 The assessor reviews the evidence and uses their professional opinion to indicate a Confidence Score.

-The Confidence Score is based on a scale of 0 (no confidence at all) to 14 (high level of confidence), or 'N/A' (where the Objective is not applicable to the system being assessed).
+The Confidence Score uses a scale from 0 (no confidence at all) to 14 (high level of confidence), or 'N/A' (where the Objective is not applicable to the system being assessed).

 ### Delta

 The Delta Rating is the resulting 'distance' between the assessed system posture against an Objective and the confidence of the same.

-Mathematically, the results are N/A (where the Objective is not applicable to the system being assessed) or 0 to 14 (inc).
+Mathematically, the final Delta Rating is N/A (where the Objective is not applicable to the system being assessed) or 0 to 14 (inc).

-A wide delta (higher numerical value) conveys the Objective is not met.
-A narrow delta (lower numerical value) conveys the Objective is closer to being met.
+A wide delta (higher numerical value) indicates that the Objective is not met.
+A narrow delta (lower numerical value) indicates that the Objective is closer to being met.

 The Delta Rating is automatically calculated as '14 minus Confidence Score'.